c0rrre/streamlink/README.md

 ### 1.8.6
 Added new notification function (https://github.com/caronc/apprise)
 Added startup notification (set notifyonstartup to True in order to use it)
+Removed timer cause it has some problems with apprise

 ### 1.8.5
 Added recording retention parameters: